syncfusion-content/xamarin-docs/Xamarin/TreeView/MVVM.md

 ---
 layout: post
-title: MVVM | TreeView for Xamarin.Forms | Syncfusion
+title: MVVM in Xamarin TreeView control | Syncfusion
-description: This topic describes about how to use Syncfusion Xamarin.Forms SfTreeView with Commands, Event to command behavior and different cases of MVVM.
+description: Learn here all about MVVM support in Syncfusion Xamarin TreeView (SfTreeView) control and more.
 platform: xamarin
 control: SfTreeView
 documentation: ug